Updated December 2025

 The types of organisations and persons with whom we share your personal information will depend on the nature of our relationship with you, and the particular facts and circumstances.

-The School may periodically disclose personal information about an individual to overseas recipients on a case by case basis ‐ for example to facilitate a school exchange.
-In such circumstances, the School will not send personal information about an individual outside Australia without:
+Sending information overseas: The School does not routinely disclose personal information to overseas recipients in the course of ordinary, day-to-day operations.
+The School may periodically disclose personal information about an individual to overseas recipients on a case-by-case basis - for example to facilitate a school exchange.
+In such circumstances, the School will not send personal information about an individual outside Australia without obtaining the consent of the individual (in some cases this consent will be implied), or otherwise complying with the APPs, HPPs or other applicable privacy legislation.

 In referring to “sensitive information”, the School means: information relating to a person’s racial or ethnic origins, political opinions, membership of a political association, religious beliefs or affiliations, philosophical beliefs, membership of a professional or trade association, membership of a trade union, sexual orientation or practices, criminal record or health information.